 Could Allergy Medicine Make You Too Drowsy?

-Experts predict that allergy season will extend into October in many regions across the country, so make sure you know how your allergy medicine will affect your driving before you hit the road!
+Make sure you know how your allergy medicine will affect your driving before you hit the road!

 Know the Side Effects